Cheukting/pyscript-tutorial/chapter_1/chapter_1.md

 Remember we can print out the time but it does not update automatically?
 If we want to do so we need to do a bit of async code.
 Don't worry if you are not familiar with async code, we will do it here together and you can look deeper into [async code in Python](https://docs.python.org/3/library/asyncio.html) later if you are interested.

 Now, let's go to the `hello_world.html` and use it as a starting point.
 If you had a copy of exercise 1, make a copy of it and we can start form there.
-If you are continuing form the last exercise, just delete the `<py-repl>` and `</py-repl>` tags and anything inside, we will start from there.
+If you are continuing form the last exercise, just delete the `<py-repl>` and `</py-repl>` tags and anything between them, we will start from there.

 We need to modify the code inside the `<py-script>` and `</py-script>` tags.
 But first, we need to add a div element as `output` for the output, after the `<py-script>` and `</py-script>` tags, add this: